amida-tech/blue-button-record/README.md

   * `name`- Name of the source.
   * `type`- MIME type of the source.
 * `contentType` - Content type of the source.
-* `callback(err, id)` - A callback which is called when all data is removed, or an error occurs.  `id` is the database assigned identifier for the saved record.
+* `callback(err, id)` - A callback which is called when source is saved, or an error occurs.  `id` is the database assigned identifier for the saved source.

 __Examples__